If you’re serious about putting the pedal to the metal, let’s get ready to do some purging!

-If you're stuck in this process, here's a few things to try:
+If you’re stuck in this process, here are a few things to try:

 - Invite a friend over!
 Someone who can help you go through your closet.
 You can try stuff on, put together outfits.
 Make sure it’s someone whose fashion sense you trust, and who will be both truthful and kind.

 - Get a buddy!
 Or a group of buddies.
 Set goals for yourself, and check in with each other regularly.
 And then celebrate together!

 - Set yourself a goal of one item a day for a set amount of days.
 Sometimes it’s easier to do stuff like this piecemeal, and that’s absolutely OK.
 So, maybe put one item a day into your Purging Box for 15 days.